klbowman/Climate-Data-Analysis/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the home directory and launch app.py.
+* Navigate to the home directory and launch app.py.

 ### Data Sources